-We at (name of feedlot) care for our cattle and ensure the production of safe and high quality beef.
-We are in conformance with requirements of the Canadian Beef Code of Practice.
-We ensure that the cattle under our care are raised in a safe environment that meets their physical, nutritional, health and welfare requirements.
-We work with our veterinarian and nutritionist to train and monitor our staff to ensure continuous improvements in our animal husbandry, beef quality and safety, and production management practices.
-We use trained livestock truckers, such as the Canadian Livestock Transport Certification Program (CLT) or BQA Transportation Certified.

-Feedlot Owner Signature Date

-Example of a feedlot animal care policy:

-We at (name of feedlot) care fo r our cattle.
+We at (name of feedl lot) care for our cattle and ensure the production of safe and hi quality beef.
+We are in conformance with requirement s of the Canadian Beef Code of Practice.
+We ensure that the cat neets their physical, nutritional, health and welfare requiremen n and monitor our staff to ensure continuous improvements in c uction management practices.
+We use trained livestock trucke such as the Canadian Livestock transport Certification on Program (CLT) or BQA Transportation Certified.
+Feedlot Owner Signa ature Date Example of a feedlot t animal care policy: • t animal care policy: (name e of feedlot) care for our cattle.
+Example of a feedlot We at e of feedlot) care for our cattle.

-Feedlot Owner Signature Date